Eagle-eyed rules freaks, or simply upholding golf’s honor?

 That sounds like a rational revision.
 When the Golf Rules were first adopted, no one ever thought about television, or slow-motion photography, or how millions of eyes could be watching every golfer’s strokes.

-That’s because there was no television, no cameras, and the onsite fans typically numbered in the hundreds, at most.
+That’s because there was no television, there were no cameras, and the onsite fans typically numbered in the hundreds, at most.

 So how about if the ball marker doesn’t move the ball, and the ball moves anyway?